Sir William Robertson, 1st Baronet: Quartermaster General, BEF

-Robertson was expected to remain Director of Military Training on the outbreak of the First World War, or to become chief staff officer to the Home Defence Forces.
-Instead he replaced Murray (who was promoted to be BEF Chief of Staff) as Quartermaster General of the British Expeditionary Force (under Field Marshal French) from 5 August 1914.
+Robertson was expected to remain director of military training on the outbreak of the First World War, or to become chief staff officer to the Home Defence Forces.
+Instead he replaced Major General Archibald Murray as quartermaster general of the British Expeditionary Force (under Field Marshal Sir John French) from 5 August 1914.

-Robertson was concerned that the BEF was concentrating too far forward, and discussed a potential retreat with Major-General Robb, Inspector-General of Lines of Communication, as early as 22 August (the day before the Battle of Mons) when French and Wilson were still talking of advancing.
+Robertson was concerned that the BEF was concentrating too far forward, and discussed a potential retreat as early as 22 August (the day before the Battle of Mons).
 He arranged supply dumps and contingency plans to draw supply from the Atlantic rather than the Belgian coast, all of which proved invaluable during the retreat from Mons.
 He became known as "Old Any-Complaints?" as this was his usual question when checking on troops at mealtimes.
 In Dan Todman's view, the excellent performance of BEF logistics in August 1914 contrasted favourably with the "almost farcical" performance of the BEF General Staff.

-Robertson "felt deeply" the loss of his close friend Colonel Freddy Kerr, who was killed by a shell while serving as GSO1 (chief of staff) to 2nd Division.
+Robertson, who on 13 September was promoted to temporary lieutenant general, "felt deeply" the loss of his close friend, Colonel Freddy Kerr, who was killed by a shell while serving as GSO1 of the 2nd Division.

 Robertson was then promoted (over the head of Wilson who was already Sub Chief of Staff) to Chief of Staff (CGS) of the BEF from 25 January 1915.
-Robertson had told Wilson (17 January) that he did not want the promotion as he "could not manage Johnnie, who was sure to come to grief and carry him along with him".
-(Wilson commented in his diary on the irony of both of the candidates for the job – they were in a car driving to church together at the time – protesting to one another that they did not want it.)
+Robertson had told Wilson that he did not want the promotion as he "could not manage Johnnie (French), who was sure to come to grief and carry him along with him".
 Robertson later wrote that he had hesitated to accept the job, despite the higher pay and position, as he knew he was not French's first choice, but had put his duty first.
 He refused to have Wilson remain as Sub Chief.
 French was soon impressed by Robertson's "sense and soundness" as CGS.
 Wilson continued to advise French closely whereas Robertson took his meals in a separate mess.
 Robertson preferred this, and in common with many other senior BEF officers his relations with French deteriorated badly in 1915.